renanvicente/mongo-backup/README.md

 Dependencies
 -------------

-1. python-magic
+1. python-magic.
-2. s3cmd (Optional, just if your want to store in Amazon S3)
+2. s3cmd (Optional, just if you want to store in Amazon S3).
+3. rsync (Optional, just if you want to store in rsync server).

 **Debian or Ubuntu**

-`apt-get install s3cmd python-magic`
+`apt-get install s3cmd python-magic rsync`

 **CentOS or RedHat**

-`yum install s3cmd python-magic`
+`yum install s3cmd python-magic rsync`

-**Steps for using store on S3:**
+**Steps for using store in S3:**

 1. Set up an Amazon S3 account: <http://aws.amazon.com/s3/>
 2. Install the dependency ( s3cmd )